-The Town of Queensbury requires ALL contractors to submit updated COI/WC documentation.
-If you are a sole proprietor you will need to submit an NYS Exemption form which can be found following this link: How to Obtain a Certificate of Exemption
+The Town of Queensbury requires ALL contractors to submit COI/WC documentation.
+If you are a sole proprietor you will need to submit a NYS Exemption form which can be found by following this link: How to Obtain a Certificate of Exemption.

-The Building & Codes office is responsible for review and issuance of building permits in compliance with the New York State versions of the International Codes as well as enforcement of the NYS Series of Building Codes and New York State Energy Code Compliance.
-We review over 900 building permits and associated plans annually comprising $40 Million Dollars (on average) of new construction.
-Our review is focused on compliance with the NYS Building Code and requires that we annually perform in excess of 6000 on site inspections of projects under construction.
+The Building & Codes office is responsible for review and issuance of building permits in compliance with the New York State versions of the International Codes as well as enforcement of the Towns local laws and ordinances.
+Annually, we review about 900 building permit submissions that are associated with plans comprising of, on average, $50 million.
+Our Code Enforcement Officers’ focus is on compliance with the NYS Building Code while we perform approximately 6000 on-site inspections of projects under construction per year.

-The Fire Marshal and Deputy Fire Marshal, while not formally affiliated with the Town’s five volunteer fire companies, regularly communicate, share information and technical assistance with the fire companies.
+While the Fire Marshal and Deputy Fire Marshal are not formally affiliated with the Town’s five volunteer fire companies they regularly communicate share information and technical assistance with each other.
 Fire prevention education of local school children also gives our Fire Marshals and fire companies a way to work together to help our community.

-Queensbury’s incidence of fire loss is measurably low relative to similar communities.
-Adherence to NYS Fire and Building Code, regular inspection of commercial occupancies and fire prevention education assist in maintaining this level of safety.
-Contact the Town Building & Codes Office for more information on Queensbury building codes.
+The Town of Queensbury’s incidences of fire loss is measurably lower in comparison to similar communities.
+Our adherance to NYS Fire and Building Codes, regular inspections of commercial occupancies and fire prevention education help to maintain this level of safety.